 If you’re serious about your business and serious about making it run more efficiently, then we are here to tell you that it is time to get serious about how you manage resource scheduling and time tracking within your organization.
-Pro tip: using spreadsheets is not a great solution for such important functions within your business.
+Pro tip: using a spreadsheet timesheet or scheduling spreadsheet is not a great solution for such important functions within your business.
 Here’s some reasons why:

 There is no data control, unless you’re a brainiac

-That time the office macro wiz quit the company
+That time the office macro geek quit the company

-Only one person can edit the spreadsheet at any one time.
+Only one person can edit the spreadsheet timesheet or scheduling spreadsheet at any one time.
 You don’t want that.